darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/7-bulk-load/README.md

 - After a few minutes the bulk load (hsm_restore) should stop.

 - Verify the state of the .tif files by running the command below.
-- Are they how many are loaded vs. how many are "released"?
+- How many are loaded vs. released?

 ```sh